matthias-dirickx/testutils/README.md

 - Guess creation date
 - calculate diff between now and creation date
 - add that amount of time to each date

+## ImageCompare
+### Problem
+From time to time there's a need to compare some graphics like logos and buttons or error message layouts.

+This is not AI or computer vision.
+The pixel by pixel is suboptimal and slow but gets the job done.

+The goal here is not to automatically go through an application, but rather to verify a logo or a piece of the layout.

+### Proposed solution
+A pixel by pixel comparison.

+There is an option to:
+ - Use distance or just count differences
+ - Look at the entire pixel (RGB only) or split out the colors, taking into account an optional alpha channel.

+The first implementation returns true or false.
+With the first inexact pixel, the function quits and returns false.

+The second implementation returns a double.
+The result is the estimated percentage difference.

+For more details, please read the code.